 One of the greatest things about Pinterest for creators is the ability to upload multiple pins pointing to the same URL.
 What a gift!
 You can experiment with different images and titles, show off new branding, use a set of templates, or just get another chance if your initial pin flops.

 This is allowed, and (when done correctly) actually encouraged by Pinterest!
-But you need to upload your pins the correct way or you risk being caught in the Pinterest spam filter or just wasting your time.
+But you need to upload your pins the correct way or you risk being caught in the Pinterest spam filter, being suspended from Pinterest, or just wasting your time.

 That is a gift of such magnitude that it can no longer be ignored.
 This is not a drill!
 Save this blog post so you can find it later and look for opportunities in your content right away.